Ventriloquist (character): Arnold Wesker

+Arnold Wesker as the original Ventriloquist of Scarface, as appeared on a splash page of Batman #475 (January 1992).
+Art by the character's co-creator Norm Breyfogle.

 A meek, quiet man named Arnold Wesker (the first Ventriloquist) plans and executes his crimes through a dummy named Scarface, with the dress and persona of a 1920s gangster (complete with pinstripe suit, cigar, and Tommy gun).
 His name comes from the nickname of Al Capone, after whom Scarface is modeled.
 Born into a powerful organized crime family, Wesker develops dissociative identity disorder after seeing his mother assassinated by thugs from a rival family.
 Growing up, his only outlet is ventriloquism.
+A running joke for the character is having Scarface replace the letter "B" with "G," constantly referring to "Batman" as "Gatman."
+This is in reference to the difficulty of pronouncing the letter "B" in ventriloquism, and gives the appearance of a speech impediment.

-Showcase '94 #8-9 establishes an alternate origin story: after a barroom brawl in which he kills someone during a violent release of his repressed anger, Wesker is sent to Blackgate Penitentiary.
+Showcase '94 #8-9 establishes an alternate supernatural origin story: after a barroom brawl in which he kills someone during a violent release of his repressed anger, Wesker is sent to Blackgate Penitentiary.
 He is introduced to "Woody" — a dummy carved from the remains of the former Blackgate gallows by his cellmate Donnegan — who convinces him to escape and kill Donnegan in a fight which scars the dummy, thus resulting in the birth of Scarface.
 Wesker lets the Scarface alter do dirty work, including robbery and murder.
 He is totally dominated by Scarface, who commands and abuses him.

-In the 1995 Riddler story Riddler: The Riddle Factory, it is revealed that a gangster named "Scarface" Scarelli had once been active in Gotham City, though he had apparently died long before Batman's era.
-A supernatural aspect to Scarface was hinted at in Wesker's alternate origin story in Showcase '94 #8-9, when Wesker's cellmate creates the first Scarface dummy from pieces of wood from the remains of Blackgate Prison's gallows.
-Batman/Scarface: A Psychodrama (2001) reinforces this and shows the dummy to be indirectly responsible for two accidents while separated from Wesker (with at least one fatality).
+Batman/Scarface: A Psychodrama (2001) reinforces this version and shows the dummy to be indirectly responsible for two accidents while separated from Wesker (with at least one fatality).
 The dummy also retained his speech impediment while operated by a young boy and seemed to even show awareness of his name during this period.